 - Feel some soreness where the needle was inserted, which may last as long as a week

-- Have someone drive you home, since you won't be able to drive until the sedative wares off
+- Have someone drive you home, since you won't be able to drive until the sedative wears off

-- Avoid lifting more than 10 to 15 pounds for 24 hours
+- Avoid lifting more than 10 to 15 pounds for one week

-- Be able to get back to your usual activities in a day or two
+- Be able to get back to your usual activities gradually over a period of a week

 Your liver tissue goes to a laboratory to be examined by a doctor who specializes in diagnosing disease (pathologist).
 The pathologist will look for signs of disease and damage to the liver.
 Your biopsy report should come back from the pathology lab within a few days to a week.